TheJacksonLaboratory/basic-browser/README.md

 TRACK new ${CLU} curv
 ```
 # Configure Loop Track
-Go to Tracks in Admin page and select the loop track you just uploaded, under Metadatas "Key" and "Value":
+Go to Tracks in Admin page and select the loop track you just uploaded, under Metadatas "Key" and "Value", set:

 Key="options",
 Value=